-Retail deposit takers (including banks and building societies) are also required to comply with the conduct of business rules for retail banking.
-The contained in BCOBS Policy Statement () also.
-BCOBS Chapter 1 contains further information about the interaction between BCOBS and detail on which provisions are complementary to the PSRs and which provisions of do not apply to accounts where Parts 6 and 7 of the PSRs apply.
+Retail deposit takers (including banks and building societies) are also required to comply with the conduct of business rules for retail banking contained in BCOBS.
+BCOBS Chapter 1 contains further detail on which provisions are complementary to the PSRs and which provisions of do not apply to accounts where Parts 6 and 7 of the PSRs apply.